University of Minnesota Procedure

 Please use the contact section in the governing policy.

-The Environmental Health group of the Department of Environmental Health & Safety (DEHS) provides assistance to maintain compliance with the State of Minnesota and University safety requirements regarding water sanitation.
+The Environmental Hygiene Officer (EHO), in conjunction with the Building Codes Department (BCD), provides oversight to ensure compliance with the State of Minnesota (MDH and MN Plumbing Code) and University safety requirements regarding water sanitation.
 These procedures were developed as a means of informing and minimizing potential hazards.

 Drinking water